 "We're facing a new phenomenon," said Lucia Nicholsonova, Slovakia's deputy minister for labor, social affairs and family.
 "In the past, we had to deal mostly with poorly educated Roma.
 Now, there's a new generation of them with a decent education."

-Balazova said she didn't feel discriminated against by her teachers because she was always an excellent student, but that shop assistants sometimes watch her with suspicion, as if she wants to steal.
+Balazova said she didn't feel discriminated against by her teachers because she was always an excellent student, but shop assistants sometimes watch her with suspicion.

 More devastating is the discrimination that many face in the job market.

 Viera Samkova, a 27-year-old from Lubenik, in eastern Slovakia, graduated from university in 2006 and had hoped to start working right away as a teacher.
 But four years later, she still can't find a school that will hire her.

 "No employer directly said that my Roma origin is a problem, but they always come up with other reasons to reject me," said Samkova.
 To make ends meet, she has a temporary job advising the government on the education of Roma children and is pursuing a second university degree that would qualify her to teach disabled children.